mk7890/Airbnb-Pricing-on-European-Cities/Project Template.md

 Day 2: Tableau Dashboard Creation
 Import the cleaned dataset into Tableau.
-Create individual worksheets (e.g., price distribution, geographical heatmap).
+Create individual worksheets.
-Build an interactive dashboard with filters and storytelling elements.
+Day 3: Build an interactive dashboard with filters.

 # Potential Challenges
 Data Quality Issues :
 Missing or inconsistent data may require imputation or removal.